What time is Midsomer Murders on ITV?

 Neil Dudgeon revealed: “This series Barnaby gets to learn more about Winter’s life and what he gets up to when he is off duty.
 As they grow closer we see Winter becoming a part of the Barnaby family which is great – their relationship continues to grow and become enriching for both of them.”

-Nick Hendrix added: “You hear and see little of Winter’s private life outdoors of policing as a result of we solely have one episode’s period of time to introduce the viewers to all of those wild, fantastic and eccentric characters.
+Nick Hendrix added: “You hear and see little of Winter’s private life exterior of policing as a result of we solely have one episode’s period of time to introduce the viewers to all of those wild, great and eccentric characters.

 “However, this series Winter gets personally embroiled in an investigation and romantically entangled with a young and rather attractive woman who is a part of the case, unknowingly making himself a target for the murderer.”